stormlightlabs/volt/docs/css/volt-css.md

 ### Tufte-Style Sidenotes

-Inspired by Edward Tufte's beautiful book design, margin notes can be added using simple `<small>` elements within paragraphs.
+Inspired by Edward Tufte's design principles, margin notes can be added using simple `<small>` elements within paragraphs.

 **Desktop**: Notes appear in the right margin **Mobile**: Notes appear inline with subtle styling